 A Casting Associate holds the second most important position in the casting office.
 After working for two years as a Casting Associate, you can apply to become a member of the Casting Society of America.
 His job role includes:

 - Contacting Agents.

 A Casting Director studies a lot about the actors to advise and suggest to the director about the actor’s potential in fitting the roles.
-They are persuasive as the director relies on their inputs.
+They are persuasive as the director relies on their input.
 A casting director has the following functions:

-- Fixes appointment with the director
+- Fixes appointments with the director

 - Organize a session with the director and producer to select the best casting crew.

 - Balance the director, producer, and actor’s sensibilities, preferences, and anticipations.